Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs

+To improve the original BLS on added nodes~\cite{BL_trans_paper}, the efficient generalized inverse and ridge solutions~\cite{best_ridge_inv_paper213} were proposed in \cite{CholBLSdec2020} and \cite{CholBLSnodesSubmitted}, respectively, which are both based on the Cholesky factor, while the ridge solution based on the ridge inverse was also proposed in \cite{CholBLSnodesSubmitted}.
+To improve the original BLS on added inputs~\cite{BL_trans_paper}, an efficient implementation was proposed in \cite{my_ppaapper1_on_BL} to accelerate a step in the generalized inverse of a partitioned matrix.
+Specifically, the inverse of a sum of matrices~\cite{InverseSumofMatrix8312} was utilized in \cite{my_ppaapper1_on_BL} when the added inputs are more than the total nodes in the network.

-Recently in \cite{my_brief1_on_BL}, the inverse of a sum of matrices in \cite{InverseSumofMatrix8312} was utilized to improve the existing BLS on new added inputs in \cite{BL_trans_paper}, by accelerating a step in the generalized inverse of a row-partitioned matrix.
-In this brief, we propose two efficient BLS algorithms for new added inputs, which is based on the ridge inverse and the corresponding ridge solution~\cite{best_ridge_inv_paper213}.
-Accordingly the assumption of $\lambda \to 0$ (for the generalized inverse with the ridge regression approximation in the existing BLS) is no longer required, and $\lambda$ can be any positive real number.
-The proposed BLS algorithms compute the ridge solution (i.e., the output weights) from the inverse or the inverse Cholesky factor of the Hermitian matrix in the ridge inverse, to avoid computing the ridge inverse that is usually bigger than the Hermitian matrix in the ridge inverse.
-Accordingly the proposed BLS algorithms can save the computational load.
-Moreover, the inverse of a sum of matrices in \cite{InverseSumofMatrix8312} is also utilized to accelerate several steps in the proposed BLS algorithms.
+In this paper, we propose two efficient BLS algorithms for added inputs, which compute the ridge solution for the output weights.
+Then the assumption of $\lambda \to 0$ in the original BLS~\cite{BL_trans_paper} is no longer required, and $\lambda$ can be any positive real number.
+The proposed BLS algorithms compute the ridge solution from the inverse or inverse Cholesky factor of the Hermitian matrix in the ridge inverse, to avoid spending more complexity to compute the bigger ridge inverse.
+In the case of more added inputs than the total nodes, the inverse of a sum of matrices~\cite{InverseSumofMatrix8312} is also applied to accelerate several steps in the proposed BLS algorithms, as in \cite{my_ppaapper1_on_BL}.